-If you have a low income, your child may be entitled to free dinners.
-Forms and information are obtainable from school office.
+If you have a low income, your child may be entitled to free school meals.
+Please look on Cambridge County Council website for forms, alternatively please contact the school office.
 The information you provide concerning free meals will be treated in strictest confidence.
 Your child may prefer to bring a packed lunch.
 This should be in a suitable container clearly marked with the child's name.
 No glass bottles or fizzy drinks please.
 Please try to support the school's healthy eating policy.